Blueberries are native to North America. Long recognized as nutritional powerhouses, blueberries were an important part of the American Indians’ diet.

 Though there are some subtle nutritional differences between the wild and cultivated blueberry, the real difference has to do with their relative sizes.
 Wild blueberries are much smaller than their big, juicy cultivated cousins; maybe less than half the size.
-So, though perhaps 80 or 90 cultivated blueberries may fit in one cup, that same size cup will hold more than 150 wild blueberries — and that means the wild blueberries benefits are, technically, greater.
+So, though perhaps 80 or 90 cultivated blueberries may fit in one cup, that same size cup will hold more than 150 wild blueberries — and that means the benefits of wild blueberries are, technically, greater.

 Calculating the surface area of those blueberries (remember, most of the SuperNutrients are in the skin) we find that a cup of wild blueberries has almost twice the blueberry skin as the cup of cultivated blueberries.
 Twice the skin, twice the antioxidant power in a cup.

-The blueberry contains more powerful disease-fighting antioxidants that any other fruit or vegetable.
+The blueberry contains more powerful disease-fighting antioxidants than any other fruit or vegetable.
 As one positive report after another has come out on blueberries, the media have taken to calling them “brain berries” and “youth berries,” and they certainly deserve the good press; just one serving of blueberries provides as many antioxidants as five servings of carrots, apples, broccoli or squash.
-In fact, 2/3 cup of blueberries gives you the same antioxidant protection as 1,733 IU of vitamin E and more protection that 1,200 milligrams of vitamin C.
+In fact, 2/3 cup of blueberries gives you the same antioxidant protection as 1,733 IU of vitamin E and more protection than 1,200 milligrams of vitamin C.

 Bottom line: Go for wild if you can find them, but if you can’t, the cultivated are still a great addition to any diet.